bravesoftdz/bayesfilter/README.md

 This library can be used to categorise text, based on samples.

-For example, if you have a directory of "business" news stories, and another of "technology" news stories, this code will find the probably category for the string `analysisText`.
+For example, if you have a directory of "business" news stories, and another of "technology" news stories, this code will find the probable category for the string `analysisText`.

 ````
 HashMap<String, SampleSource> sampleSourceHashMap = new HashMap<>();